 - The current unmet demand for park and recreation improvements in GA exceeds $123 million.

 - Inventory of existing public park and outdoor recreation supply (city, county, state & federal);

 - Analysis of national and state trends in demographics, funding and recreational preferences;

-- Survey of public perspectives regarding outdoor recreation via a statewide public opinion survey, stakeholder engagements, focus groups and public input meetings;
+- Survey of public perspectives regarding outdoor recreation via a statewide public opinion survey, stakeholder engagements and public input meetings;

 - Establish priorities for action that will become the criteria for awarding future LWCF grants.

 Critical to any recreation plan is an assessment of preferences and demands for public outdoor recreation services.
 Demand for outdoor recreation services will be assessed for this Plan in several ways including public meetings, surveys and written comments.